BLM to finalize rule allowing federal leases targeted at protection of natural areas

 - Oops!Something went wrong.Please try again later.

 Public lands in the Montana Mountains provide access to the Sheldon National Wildlife Refuge in northwest Nevada.
-(Bureau of Land Management photo)
+(Courtesy of the Bureau of Land Management)

 The rule, which both proponents and detractors say marks a shift in the agency’s focus toward conservation, directs land managers at the agency to identify landscapes in need of restoration and to create plans to fill those needs.